-- i. the only calculators that a Candidate may use in a 2019 examination are those approved for use in the published NZQA Calculator List 2019: - ii. prior to a Candidate bringing a calculator into the examination room, the Candidate must clear any data by resetting the calculator to its default settings: - iii. a Candidate must allow an Examination Supervisor or teacher to check any calculator in the possession of the Candidate, and to clear its memories to default settings if necessary, prior to the Candidate entering the examination room: - iv. except where paragraph d of this Rule 5.7 applies, any other electronic device that is brought into the examination room by a Candidate must be in a sealed transparent emergency evacuation pack, must be clearly visible in that pack, and must be switched off: - v. a Candidate must not access an emergency evacuation pack during an examination without the explicit permission of an Examination Supervisor (for example when evacuated from the examination room due to an emergency): - vi. an Examination Supervisor may remove from Candidates any calculators or any other electronic devices in relation to a Candidate not complying with any of the requirements, and hold the calculator or device for the period of time necessary to determine whether or not any failure to follow instructions or dishonest practice has occurred in terms of Rule 7.1.9b (and may pass the calculator or device to a teacher at the Candidate's School for that purpose).

-d.
-An electronic device may be used:

-- i. by Candidates entitled to use the device under Rule 5.5 (Special Assessment Conditions): - ii. under controlled conditions agreed to by NZQA with a School: - subject to any conditions for the use of electronic devices published by NZQA on its website. - e.
-A Candidate not complying with any requirements of this Rule 5.7, and any other report of misuse by a Candidate of calculators or other electronic devices during an examination, will be investigated under Rule 7.1.9 (Breaches of the Rules External Assessment).
+- i. the only calculators that a Candidate may use in a 2021 examination are those approved for use in the published NZQA Calculator List 2021: - ii. prior to a Candidate bringing a calculator into the examination room, the Candidate must clear any data by resetting the calculator to its default settings: - iii. a Candidate must allow an Examination Supervisor or teacher to check any calculator in the possession of the Candidate, and to clear its memories to default settings if necessary, prior to the Candidate entering the examination room: - iv. except where paragraph d of this Rule 5.6 applies, any other electronic device that is brought into the examination room by a Candidate must be in a sealed transparent emergency evacuation pack, must be clearly visible in that pack, and must be switched off: - v. a Candidate must not access an emergency evacuation pack during an examination without the explicit permission of an Examination Supervisor (for example when evacuated from the examination room due to an emergency): - vi. an Examination Supervisor may remove from Candidates any calculators or any other electronic devices in relation to a Candidate not complying with any of the requirements, and hold the calculator or device for the period of time necessary to determine whether or not any failure to follow instructions or dishonest practice has occurred in terms of Rule 7.1.9b (and may pass the calculator or device to a teacher at the Candidate's School for that purpose). - d.
+An electronic device may be used: - i. by Candidates entitled to use the device under Rule 5.4 (Special Assessment Conditions): - ii. under controlled conditions agreed to by NZQA with a School: - iii. subject to any conditions for the use of electronic devices published by NZQA on its website. - e.
+A Candidate not complying with any requirements of this Rule 5.6, and any other report of misuse by a Candidate of calculators or other electronic devices during an examination, will be investigated under Rule 7.1.9 (Breaches of the Rules External Assessment).

-5.8 Assessment Specifications
+5.7 Assessment Specifications

-- Assessment specifications for externally assessed Achievement Standards and New Zealand Scholarship are published by 20 December 2018. - b.
-Where the examination paper development process has necessitated an amendment to the assessment specification, NZQA will publish the amendments before 31 March 2019. - c.
+- a.
+Assessment specifications for externally assessed Achievement Standards and Scholarship for the 2021 year are published on the NZQA website by the end of December in the previous school year. - Where the examination paper development process has necessitated an amendment to the assessment specification, NZQA will publish the amendments before 31 March of the following school year. - c.
 NZQA may set alternative dates for advising schools of changes to assessment specifications in extenuating circumstances.